 - 1962 – zoomable, another cracker!

-- Old-maps.co.uk subscription required for full service, but you can still view the following for some great detail (you may have to zoom in/out)
+- Old-maps.co.uk subscription required for full service, but you can still view the following for some great detail (you may have to zoom in/out) Sadly these have now been removed

 Thanks for many of the above to the excellent Old Maps of Liverpool via Historic Liverpool – well worth a visit